SoufianeDataFan/R_Predictive_Maintenance_Web_Dashboard/README.md

 # R_Predictive_Maintenance

-Predictive Maintenance Project consists of two sides :
+Predictive Maintenance Project consists of two parts :

 **Data Analytics** : Development of machine learning to predict the future failure of routing machines like pumps.